GandhiCloudLab/waiops-sevone/02-demo-setup/readme.md

 - Humio logging system can be deployed on the same/another OCP cluster.
 - iLender Application can be deployed on the same/another OCP cluster.
 - SevOne is installed and available.
-- SevOne Probe is installed on the same cluter where WAIOps AIManager is installed.
+- SevOne Probe is installed on the same cluster where WAIOps AIManager is installed.

 <img src="images/architecture.png">